 Hola a todos/Bonjour.
-This High Church Liturgy from La Cathédrale Notre-Dame de Paris is from about 4 years ago.
+This High Church Liturgy from La Cathédrale Notre-Dame de Paris is from about 4 years ago as of this writing.
 But Liturgies with good music are timeless, and this Liturgy had some very good music in it.
 Starting at the end of the Liturgy with the fiery organ improvisation for the recessional.
 I don’t know which Organiste Titulaire was playing here.
 Was it Olivier Latry?
 The improvisation was preceded by, as they always do, the Salve Regina (Hail, Holy Queen) sung to the Virgin Mary at the end of each Messe/Mass at Notre-Dame.
 They use many different settings of the Salve Regina, and this one was lovely.
 It was a Renaissance setting for Double-Chorus.

 In some more recent Liturgies, they’ve not had a Choir (I don’t know why) but rather a mic’d quartet or even a mic’d soloist/cantor provided the service music.
 But this Liturgy in the video below had a larger Chorus comprised of Men, Women, Boys and Girls.
 I think there were multiple choral ensembles from Notre-Dame combined for this Liturgy.
 The processional music after the organ prelude/improvisation(?) at the beginning of the Liturgy was — what’s known in most christian denominations as — The Doxology.
 I’d not heard The Doxology used as a processional hymn before or even done this way but it worked well.